How anonymous are cryptocurrencies like Bitcoin?

 There is a real discussion to be had about privacy, surveillance, and crime.
 But the usual talking points are often sloppy, and the “Bitcoin is anonymous” line is one of the most misleading ones.

-Let’s ignore (for a moment) that cash will never be fully removable from society.
+Cash will never be fully removable from society.

 A government can try to criminalize cash use, or even invalidate huge chunks of cash value overnight — like India’s 2016 demonetization of 500 and 1,000 rupee banknotes (which represented about 86% of the value of cash in circulation at the time).
 Sources: Brookings and Bruegel.